 I hope as we’re reading through the Psalms you’re coming to realize how real the psalmists were with God in their cries for help and deliverance.
 We can learn much from the prayers of these saints who have gone before us.

 I’ve talked before about the value of praying the Psalms back to God.
-This is a powerful one to pray in distress and at other times.
+This is a powerful one to pray when you’re in distress and at other times.

 Laziness or Diligence

 Here we have more comparisons between the fool and the wise.
 This time in the area of work where laziness is contrasted with diligence.